sgorgun/delegates-and-lambdas/README.md

 </details>

 The detailed explanations of the task are provided in the XML-comments for the methods and in test cases of unit tests.

+## Task Checklist

-- Build a solution in Visual Studio.
-Make sure there are no compiler errors and warnings, fix these issues, and rebuild the solution.
+* Build a solution in [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/building-and-cleaning-projects-and-solutions-in-visual-studio?view=vs-2019).
+Make sure there are **no compiler errors and warnings**, fix these issues and rebuild the solution.
-- Run all unit tests with Visual Studio and make sure there are no failed unit tests.
-Fix your code to make all tests GREEN.
+* Run all unit tests with [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019) and make sure there are **no failed unit tests**.
+Fix your code to [make all tests GREEN](https://stackoverflow.com/questions/276813/what-is-red-green-testing).
-- Review all your changes in the codebase before staging the changes and creating a commit.
+* Review all your changes in the codebase **before** [staging the changes and creating a commit](https://docs.microsoft.com/en-us/azure/devops/repos/git/commits?view=azure-devops&tabs=visual-studio).
-- Stage your changes, create a commit, and publish your changes to the remote repository.
+* [Stage your changes, create a commit](https://docs.microsoft.com/en-us/azure/devops/repos/git/commits?view=azure-devops&tabs=visual-studio), and publish your changes to the remote repository.

 ## See also